SaswatPadhi/saswatpadhi.github.io/_updates/2021-12_married.md

 icon: user-group

-headline: Wedding in India
+headline: Tied The Knot!

 photo: 'wedding.jpg'
 ---

-After being multiple replans and postponements, thanks to COVID, my wife Ruchi and I were finally able to organize our wedding with our loving family and friends in India.
+After multiple replans and postponements, thanks to COVID, my wife Ruchi and I were finally able to organize our wedding with our loving family and friends in India.